WPZOO/Flexbox-Grid/readme.txt

 * `middle-??` vertical
 * `bottom-??` vertical

 Learn more about even more possible classes you can use with <a href="http://flexboxgrid.com">flexboxgrid.com</a>.
+Except the nested grids, all classes will work within the shortcodes.

 = Support =
 Please use the support forum on this site.